 1. Assess your needs

-Think about how owning a car fits into your military life.
-That brand-new car with all the bells and whistles may look good, but remember the moment you drive off the dealer’s lot, it will depreciate in value.
+Think about how owning a vehicle fits into your military life.
+That new car with all the bells and whistles may look good, but remember that the moment you drive off the dealer’s lot, it will depreciate in value.
 New cars lose value faster than used cars, as this blog post explains.

-Your answers to these questions can help you figure out the type of car that best meets your needs.
+Your answers to these questions may help you figure out the type of car that best meets your needs.